RealGreenDragon/linux_configs/README.md

-# linux_configs
+# Configuration guides for Linux
-Configuration guides for Linux
+Useful to config a new Linux installation (bare-metal or virtualized)